LauraHBui/Modelling-Crime-Data-2021/docs/06-hypotheses.md

 #### Learning Outcomes: {-}
 -	Know what hypotheses are and how to use them in inferential statistics
 -	Understand what statistical significance is and how to interpret p-values
--	Know what hypothesis tests are and how to conduct a few of them in `R` using the z and t values
+-	Know what hypothesis tests are and begin to understand how to conduct them